labordynamicsinstitute/tutorial-preserving-survey/presentation/02-notes-on-goals.md

 There is not much in this tutorial that requires Qualtrics.

-- You do this with SurveyCTO, LimeSurvey, or any other system that has an API.
+- You could do this with SurveyCTO, LimeSurvey, or any other system that has an API.
 - You could do this with Google Forms, if you have linked it to a Google Sheet.
 - You could do this with a **lab experiment** system that stores data in an SQL database